 No 103 of Prehistoric and Viking Shetland.

-The ruins of an medival church with its graveyard.
+The ruins of an medieval church with its graveyard.
 The graveyard rises at one side to cover the foundations of a broch.
 In the graveyard is a replica of a Pictish stone (now in the national museum).
 There is also a burnt mound at the beginning of the track towards the church.
 There’s a good video showing this at here

 No 119 of Prehistoric and Viking Shetland.